the blog

 Most of my clients come to me with some version of: “I’ve been so busy taking care of other people, my kids at home, my parents, my patients at work…that I forgot to take care of myself!”
 It can feel very uncomfortable to start doing things for yourself after years of caring for others, but it can be done.

 Many of our thoughts are old and habitual, and many of these thoughts were placed into our brains long ago in childhood.
-But do they serve us and help us feel good in our brain and body?
-Learn about becoming aware of these energy-draining thoughts and how to let go of them.
+But do they help us feel good in our brain and body today?
+This post walks you through a simple process to break the spiral and replace old thoughts with ones that serve you.

 I wasn’t actually doing much with all the knowledge about health I’d gained.
 There were many days where I felt overwhelmed with the amount of information available.
 Information overload led to paralysis in actually taking action toward getting healthy.
 That’s where a Coaching program came in to help me get started.